hageslel/credit_risk_classifiers/README.md

 ### Undersampling Model
 A Cluster Centroids model was created to perform undersampling.
 Similar to the oversampling models, the Cluster Centroids model was fit with a linear regression model to provide performance metrics.
-As a whole, the Cluster Centroids model performed pretty well, but it was not one of the strongest models.
+As a whole, the Cluster Centroids model also performed well, but it was not one of the strongest models.
 It provided a balanced accuracy score of 0.82, recall of 0.76, precision of 0.99, and an F1 score of 0.86.

 ### Combination Sampling
 A SMOTEENN model was created to perform a combination (over and under) sampling model.
 This model was also fit to a linear regression model to provide performance metrics.
-The SMOTEENN model was one of the better performing models, with a balanced accuracy score of 0.84, recall of 0.86, precision of 0.99, and an F1 score of 0.92.
+The SMOTEENN model was one of the best performing models, with a balanced accuracy score of 0.84, recall of 0.86, precision of 0.99, and an F1 score of 0.92.
 A SMOTTEEN model may have some advantages vs. other models, as it leverage both under and over sampling techniques.